 By the conclusion of the internship year, interns will have accomplished training in the following APA-designated Competencies for Health Service Psychologists through development of the described skills:

 Evidence Based Practice in Intervention

-- Interns develop therapy skills appropriate for working with typical college student concerns, including anxiety, depression, and relationship issues.
+- Interns develop therapy skills appropriate for working with typical college student concerns, including anxiety, depression, relationship issues, trauma, and disordered eating.

 - Interns develop comprehensive skills in risk assessment and crisis management.

 Evidence Based Practice in Assessment